Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Human_Practices.md

         src="/assets/content/human_practices/SurveyResults5.png"
         alt="A table showing the age breakdown of whether people are aware of CRE" caption="A table showing the age breakdown of whether people are aware of CRE" >}}

-{{< centeredImage
-        src="/assets/content/human_practices/SurveyResults6.svg"
-        alt="Pie charts showing the age breakdown of whether people are aware of CRE" caption="Pie charts showing the age breakdown of whether people are aware of CRE" >}}

 Next, we looked at the subset of the population who had heard of CRE before participating in our survey and discovered that they were most likely to be